happypeter/gitbeijing/unix-terminal/part2.md

 arguments?
-And how exactly does shell then executes the program, well anytime in Unix, you have a program executing another program, what is going to involve is first a fork system call and then a child process that gets created invokes the exact to actually load the program and run it.
+And how exactly does shell then executes the program, well anytime in Unix, you have a program executing another program, what is going to involve is first a fork system call and then a child process that gets created invokes the exec to actually load the program and run it.

 #SLIDE 6(10:42-
+So first off the shell invokes the fork system call, and after the fork the parent process involves the wait system call to wait for the child process to complete.
+The child process meanwhile, that has to call the exec to actually run the ls program, because until calls the exec